SuperOfficeDocs/superoffice-docs/docs/en/developer-portal/app-store/index.md

 Before a new application gets listed in the App Store:

 * Your standard application has [passed certification][5], including Watchcom's security evaluation.
-* You have appointed a designated commercial contact to help us get your application ready for production.
+* You have appointed a designated commercial contact to help us get your application ready for production, this user need [App store rights][15].
 * Your commercial contact has [completed the application listing][3] for the App Store.

 **Required info:**

-* Application name
-* Commercial contact
+* All fields except *Description - What's new* needs to be filled before first publish to the [SuperOffice App Store][1].
 * Application description and images (see [marketing requirements][2])

 **Relevant info:**